Circe99/Week-Four/notes.md

   Not overlly difficult, but I had to redownload Anaconda and Sublime to my laptop using these links for [Anaconda](https://www.anaconda.com/products/individual#download-section) and [Sublime](https://www.sublimetext.com/) (thought it would be good to have it saved here incase I need to access them again)

-  I also had to google how to make a directory in my command prompt because I completely forgot:
+  I also had to google how to make a directory in my command prompt because I completely forgot (funny how fast you forget something when you stop using it):
   - cd = go to
   - mkdir = make new directory
   (I'll add more as I go)

+  First issue is that I can't write in $ python, instead I have to do just python.
+Second issue, I get http://[::]:8000/ as the link and that does not work on my computer.
+I have read through Discord and asked for help on the issue to see if anyone else had the same problem but solved it.

 # Spacial Archaeology